Jedimaster4559/COVIDMonitoringSystem-JAX-WS/README.md

 # COVIDMonitoringSystem-JAX-WS
 A COVID Monitoring System for classrooms built with JAX-WS.

+# Usage
+This application is entriely Command Line based.
+This section of this readme goes over basic command necessary to run the project.
+( @Jada When you get to implementing this stuff, you might want to move this section fo the readme into it's own file.
+It's entirely up to you how to handle that, but we do need to document this part pretty extensively.)

 # Development Setup
 Follow the configuration steps below to make sure that you are able to work on the development of this project.